thibaultcha/ECE_hadoop_mahout/README.md

 The script allows you to train and test the data.
 Type 1 and train it.

+#### Test real data

+currently it really lake of precision parse in map in impossible beceause of line by line
+I sanitized before to test (that's not the exercise) it's better still less precise, too much vocabulary

 ## tweets-implementation

 Fetch tweets with a Python script.
 Provide a file with some classified tweets to create the vectors (I did this already on ~60 tweets, not enough but it's boring).
 Then create vectors from that file, and train and test mahout on it.
 It can even test a real data set to classify it.